Donna Loren: Later projects

 As of 2010, Loren was working on new songwriting and recording projects and a full memoir.
 Throughout 2015, Loren released YouTube videos as she relearnt 100 songs that she recorded and/or performed in the 1960s; a project that she continued in 2016.

 In July 2017, Pop Sixties: Shindig!, Dick Clark, Beach Party, and Photographs from the Donna Loren Archive, a photographic retrospective of Loren's career with narrative by Loren and Domenic Priore, and photos by her adopted father Morey Zukor, was released by Rare Bird Books.
 She promoted the book at book signings and personal appearances, in print interviews, and on radio and television, including the TV interview series Ken Boxer Live on April 19, 2018 (TVSB), Studio 411 hosted by Larry DaSilva on May 30, 2018 (Nutmeg TV), and LIVE Magazine TV on June 30, 2018 (KPSE).

 On October 20, 2017, Loren, a graduate of the class of 1963, was inducted into the Venice High School Hall of Fame at the school's Homecoming.

 In August 2020, Loren began hosting Love's A Secret Weapon Podcast, an audio memoir involving Loren reading passages from her completed memoir manuscript and conversations with her collaborator Dr. Adam Gerace.
-As of April 2025, over 80 episodes have been released.
-Guests have included Darlene Love, Brian Hyland, David Mallet, Bobbie Shaw Chance, Salli Sachse, Paul Petersen, and Walter Egan.
+As of April 2025, 88 episodes had been released.
+Guests included Darlene Love, Brian Hyland, David Mallet, Bobbie Shaw Chance, Salli Sachse, Paul Petersen, and Walter Egan.

 On April 18, 2022, Loren released a single, "God Only Knows", a song she wrote and produced.
 On April 8, 2025, she released a duet with Walter Egan of his song "Magnet and Steel".

 Personal life

 Loren grew up in the Los Angeles neighborhood of Mar Vista, with her mother Ruth, adoptive father Morey Zukor, and two younger brothers, Alan and Rick.
 Both her adoptive father and uncle, Louis Zukor, were animators.
 Loren's adoptive father managed her 1960s career and was her chaperone for personal appearances and on television and movie sets.
 He was also her personal photographer, with many of his photos utilized by publications at the time, as well as in Loren's 2017 book Pop Sixties.

-In 1968, Loren married music producer Lenny Waronker, president of Warner Bros.
+In 1968, Loren married music producer Lenny Waronker, later president of Warner Bros.
 Records, and had three children: Joey, Anna, and Katherine.
 They divorced in the mid 1980s.
 In 1995, Loren married Jered Cargman.
 Loren and Cargman, who was a member of the surf band The Fantastic Baggys, knew each other in the 1960s and Cargman was her prom date.